Sometimes prospective customers ask, “Is this where I can get physical restraint training?”

 Reducing Restraint: Thoughts on Balancing Safety

-Get insight from CPI Director of Client Services Kendra Stea into how Nonviolent Crisis Intervention® training can help organizations meet the needs of staff, students, patients, and families—to balance everyone’s needs.
+Get insight from CPI's former Director of Client Services Kendra Stea into how Nonviolent Crisis Intervention® training can help organizations meet the needs of staff, students, patients, and families—to balance everyone’s needs.

 10 Tips for Crisis Prevention